-It is expected that consumption of groundwater will increase in the future, with the creation of new wells, given the probable expansion of the urban area of Maputo and the objective of Mozambican Government to provide access of safe water to rural areas and towns all over the country (República de Moçambique, 2010; República de Moçambique, 2015b).
-New pressures may also arise affecting groundwater quality.
+It is expected that groundwater consumption will increase in the future, with the creation of new wells, given the probable expansion of the urban area of Maputo and the objective of the Mozambican Government to provide access of safe water to rural areas and towns all over the country (República de Moçambique, 2010; República de Moçambique, 2015a).
+New pressures may also arise, affecting groundwater quality.